 Music in the sights of industrial groups

-The French music industry has been shaken by the unprecedented entry of industrial groups into its entire field of activity.
+The French music industry has been shaken up by the unprecedented entry of industrial groups into all areas of its business.
 The phenomenon began in 2004 with the emergence of Live Nation and the creation of its first festival: Main Square, in Arras.

 Emmanuel Négrier, University of Montpellier